dcos/dcos-docs/1.9/administration/debugging/index.md

 - `dcos task exec --interactive <task-id> <command>` streams STDOUT and STDERR from the remote terminal to your local terminal and streams STDIN from your local terminal to the remote command.

 - `dcos task exec --interactive --tty <task-id> <command>`: streams STDOUT and STDERR from the remote terminal to your local terminal and streams STDIN from your local terminal to the remote terminal.
 Also puts your local terminal into raw mode; allocates a remote pseudo terminal (PYT); and streams STDOUT, STDERR, and STDIN through the remote PTY.
 This mode offers the maximum functionality.

-If your mode streams raw bytes, you won't be able to launch programs like `vim`, because these programs require the use of control characters.
+**Note:** If your mode streams raw bytes, you won't be able to launch programs like `vim`, because these programs require the use of control characters.

 **Tip:** We have included the text of the full flags above for readability, but each one can be shortened.
 Instead of typing `--interactive`, you can just type `-i`.
 Likewise, instead of typing `--tty`, you can just type `-t`.